-Although school does not need parental consent to use reasonable force on a pupil, we will inform parents aboutserious incidents involving the use of force.
-Serious incidents involving the use of force will be recorded in the
+Although school does not need parental consent to use reasonable force on a pupil, we will inform parents about serious incidents involving the use of force.
+Serious incidents involving the use of force will be recorded on a reasonable force form and recorded on CPOMs.